 The path information verification can be achieved by authenticating the UE sent the discovery message, i.e. only if the link can be securely established, the UE received the discovery message can trust the included path information and forward this message during the multi-hop UE-to-network Relay discovery.

-Editor’s Note: The need for Intermediate Relay to obtain the discovery security materials associated with its HPLMN and multiple sets of discovery security materials associated with the HPLMN of potential UE-to-network Relay(s)/Intermediate Relay(s) is FFS.

 6.7.2 Solution details

 6.7.2.1 Multi-hop UE-to-Network Relay Discovery security procedure with Model A